Biceps tendonitis is an overuse injury which causes pain and inflammation on the inside of the elbow.

 - Pain or discomfort may be felt when bending the arm against resistance.

-- The patient may also experience pain or discomfort on the front and inside of the elbow when writing.
+- You may also experience pain or discomfort on the front and inside of your elbow when writing.

-- Tenderness to touch the tendon which can be felt in the crease of the elbow.
+- Your arm may be tender to touch over the tendon, which can be felt in the crease on the inside of your elbow.

 What is biceps tendonitis?

 Biceps tendonitis at the elbow is inflammation of the biceps tendon which inserts into the inside of the elbow.

 The biceps muscle originates at the shoulder and inserts into the elbow.
 When it contracts, its main function is to bend (flex) the elbow joint.
 It is an overuse injury.